 You can also watch this interview with Razvan Radulescu and Melissa de Raaf.

 Ada Solomon was pleasantly surprised that people told her they find their parents well depicted in this movie.
 She fell in love with the script from the first moment.
-The idea of the project was being discussed even since 2006.
+The idea of the project has been discussed even since 2006.

-The crew was very careful with the details, paying a visit to Dutchland for buying objects [en, HTML, photo gallery] that would appear in the movie.
-Razvan, Melissa and Ozana spent the first two days for visiting and choosing, and in the last day, they got energized by Ozana and bought everything they needed, starting with the coat Felicia is wearing in the airport, which made an instant click.
+The crew was very careful with the details, paying a visit to Dutchland to buy objects that would appear in the movie.
+Razvan, Melissa, and Ozana spent the first two days visiting and choosing.
+Then, on the last day, they got energized by Ozana and bought everything they needed, starting with the coat Felicia was wearing at the airport, which instantly clicked.

-Melissa said there were no therapeutic benefits for her doing the movie, and Razvan adds that he did not expect catharsis, but a simple clear depiction of something really present in Romanian society.
+Melissa said there were no therapeutic benefits for her doing the movie.
+Razvan adds that he did not expect catharsis but a simple, explicit depiction of something present in Romanian society.

-Razvan said that the reaction of the audience was easily noticed to fit the same pattern, only that the responses were much more potent to the first Romanian premiere, at Cluj-Napoca, the reactions were much stronger in intensity.
+Razvan said that the audience’s reaction was easily noticed to fit the same pattern, only that the responses were much more potent to the first Romanian premiere at Cluj-Napoca.

-Razvan preferred that the movie would be done with a more concentrated focus, and that’s why he insisted this not to be a co-production and he did not accept to get money from other countries or change the action setting.
+Razvan preferred that the movie would be done with a more concentrated focus, and that’s why he insisted this not be a co-production, and he did not accept to get money from other countries or change the action setting.

-You can read some of Irina Codruta Matei’s thoughts on her blog [later edit: blog removed from wordpress] while she was working on the script supervising for “Felicia, inainte de toate”.
-I think she’s now very happy with the movie launch and the script award at TIFF.
+You could have read some of Irina Codruta Matei’s thoughts on her blog [later edit: blog removed from wordpress] while she was working on the script supervising for “Felicia, inainte de toate”.
+I think she’s now pleased with the movie launch and the script award at TIFF.
 She has all the reasons to be.

 You can read some of the Romanian bloggers’ chronicles here: Dan Tanasescu, Magda Mihaila, Adi Ciubotariu, and Inozza.